open-telemetry/opentelemetry-dotnet/docs/trace/customizing-the-sdk/README.md

-**Note** A special processor [CompositeProcessor&lt;T&gt;](../../../src/OpenTelemetry/CompositeProcessor.cs) is used by the SDK to chain mutliple processors together and may be used as needed by users to define sub-pipelines.
+**Note** A special processor [CompositeProcessor&lt;T&gt;](../../../src/OpenTelemetry/CompositeProcessor.cs) is used by the SDK to chain multiple processors together and may be used as needed by users to define sub-pipelines.

 **Note** The processors shipped from this SDK are generic implementations and